Amanda Michalopoulou

-Amanda Michalopoulou (born 1966) is a Greek author.
-She has published three novels, several collections of short stories and books for children.
-Her works been widely translated and have won the National Endowment for the Arts' International Literature Award 2008, the Revmata Prize, and the Diavazo Award.
+Amanda Michalopoulou is a Greek author.
+She has published nine novels, several collections of short stories and books for children.
+Her works have been translated in more than twenty languages and have won the National Endowment for the Arts International Literature Award 2008, the Athens Academy Prize and the Diavazo Award.
+She was short listed twice for the ALTA Literary Prize in USA.

 Biography

-Michalopoulou was born in Athens, Greece, in 1966, and currently teaches creative writing.
+Amanda Michalopoulou was born in Athens, Greece and currently teaches creative writing.
 She previously studied French literature in Athens, and journalism in Paris.
-She lives in Athens and Paris, with her husband Dimitris Tsoumplekas.
+She lives in Athens with her husband, photographer Dimitris Tsoumplekas.

 Career

-Michalopoulou began writing short stories, and won the Best Short Story Prize from Revmata, a Greek literary magazine, in 1993.
+Michalopoulou began by writing short stories, and won the Best Short Story Prize from Revmata, a Greek literary magazine, in 1993.
 In 1994, she published her first collection of short stories, Éxo i zoi ine políchromi (1994; tr: Life is colourful out there).
-Her other collections of short stories, published subsequently, include Ich mach euch den Garaus (2002; "I'll finish you all off") and Tha Ithela (2008; "I'd Like").
-Tha Ithela won several awards for the English translation, including the National Endowment for the Arts' International Literature Award 2008, and was on the long list for the Best Translated Book Award.
-Her stories have been published in the Harvard Review, PEN Magazine, World Literature Today and The Guardian.
+Her other collections of short stories, published subsequently, include Lamperi Mera (Bright Day) and Tha Ithela (2008; "I'd Like").
+Tha Ithela won the National Endowment for the Arts' International Literature Award 2008 for the English translation, and was on the long list for the Best Translated Book Award.
+Her stories have been published in the Harvard Review, PEN Magazine, Asymptote, Brooklyn Rail, World Literature Today and The Guardian.